Learn-Write-Repeat/Intern-Projects/int-ml-2/ParagraphSimilarityCheck/AboutProject.md

 We would get the output like in the image shown above.
 # How to RUN the project
-1. Make a new folder named 'templates' inside the project directory, after downloading the project folder.
-2. Move the 'upload.html' file from project directory to 'templates' folder.
-3. Install the python packages as mentioned in the 'dependencies.txt' file.
+1. Install the python packages as mentioned in the 'dependencies.txt' file.
-4. Now run the 'main.py' file.
+2. Now run the 'main.py' file.
-5. Input two paragraphs which are needed to be compared and click on 'Upload' button.
+3. Input two paragraphs which are needed to be compared and click on 'Upload' button.
-6. Score will be generated, based on number of keywords which are same for both paragraphs, based on list of top 5 keywords of each paragraph
+4. Score will be generated, based on number of keywords which are same for both paragraphs, based on list of top 5 keywords of each paragraph